My clients have earned acceptances to all of the top US and international business schools you dream of attending

 After completing this extensive brainstorming marathon, Chris was helpful in picking out what he thought were the best stories and helping me to concatenate them into a cohesive story that formed the basis for my application and subsequent interview.
 In connection with this, he was able to help me identify the key parts of my story to reinforce during each phase of the process.
 I have no doubt that my application and candidacy was meaningfully better having worked with Chris and am very grateful for his counsel.

-I offer complimentary initial consultations to candidates applying to the world’s top business schools.
-Schedule a call via the button below!
+I offer complimentary initial calls to candidates applying to the world’s top business schools.
+Schedule via the button below!

 Accepted to Stanford, MIT, and Tuck